Raees (2017 film): Overseas

 In overseas market, in the five-day extended first weekend Raees grossed US$6.7 million (₹45.63 crore).
-In four weeks film grossed ₹90.2 crore.
+In four weeks, the film grossed ₹90.2 crore.
 Overseas, Raees grossed US$14.1 million (₹95.88 crore), making it Bollywood's highest overseas grosser of 2017.
 It also set the record for being the highest earning Bollywood weekend grosser ever in Singapore.

-Critical reception
+Reception

 India

 Taran Adarsh of Bollywood Hungama rated the film 4 out of 5 stars and said director Dholakia "depicts the power play and the cat and mouse chase between Raees and the honest cop Jaideep with flourish and that, in my opinion, is the mainstay of the enterprise."
 Nihit Bhave of The Times of India rated the film 3.5 out of 5 stars and wrote, "The movie can feel a bit long, but if you're going for a great SRK performance and some good ol' popcorn-entertainment, it might just 'raees' to the occasion."
 Devarshi Ghosh of India Today rated the film 3.5 out of 5 stars and wrote, "The filmmaking is pure masala and this is one well-cooked masala movie.
 The story is not surprising, but Rahul Dholakia's treatment seems fresh."

-Rajeev Masand of News 18 gave the film 3 out of 5 stars and said, "The film, expectedly, is powered by the star wattage of Shah Rukh Khan himself, as most of his films usually are.
+Rajeev Masand of News18 gave the film 3 out of 5 stars and said, "The film, expectedly, is powered by the star wattage of Shah Rukh Khan himself, as most of his films usually are.
 From his introduction scene, lacerating his back during a Moharram gathering, to a Scarface-like shootout, all guns blazing, to his many moments simmering with rage, Shah Rukh commands your attention.
 In more pensive moments and a quiet breakdown scene, he reveals the actor behind the star."